romain-gilliotte/byte-of-python/basics.md

 3. Save it as a file with the filename mentioned.
 4. Run the interpreter with the command `python program.py` to run the program.

-### Example: Using Variables And Literal Constants
+### Un Exemple: Utiliser Des Variables Et Des Constantes Littérales

 Type and run the following program: